October 29, 2019

 PM’s visit is scheduled after an invitation from the Saudi king Salman Bin Abdulaziz Al Saud.
 He will also hold talks with the Saudi Crown Prince Mohammed Bin Salman and launch the RuPay card in the gulf country during his two days visit.

+PM Modi will also attend the third session of the Future Investment Initiative (FII) Forum in Riyadh.
 He will also deliver the keynote address in the Forum.
 On Tuesday, he will address the FII plenary session, also known as the ‘Davos in the Desert’, and will leave for New Delhi on the same night.

 FII plenary session is being hosted by Riyadh since 2017 with the aim to project the Kingdom as a potential investment hub in the region.

 “There will also be a bilateral segment to his visit where Prime Minister Modi will meet Mohammed Bin Salman Al Saud, Crown Prince of Saudi Arabia, and hold bilateral talks with him,” TS Tirumurti, Secretary (Economic Affairs), Ministry of External Affairs, had told reporters on Thursday.